golistic/xconv/README.md

 `xconv` is a collection of functionality converting data.
-It extends whatever is provided by the [standard Go library][1], contains no magic, and probably does offer what can be found in various other projects.
+It extends whatever is provided by the [standard Go library][1], contains no magic, and probably does offer not more what can be found in various other projects.

 License
 -------